Analida's Ethnic Spoon

 This pie uses the nice balance of the orange and lemon juice whipped into the yolks with the added gelatin.
 The orange and lemon zest is added after for a really nice citrus punch!

-10. Continue folding until well combined.
+• Step 10: Continue folding until well combined.

 Frequently asked questions:

-• Can I make this pie in advance?
 Yes, you can store this in the refrigerator for 2-3 days before serving.
-For best quality serve it as soon as it is set in about 4 hours.
+For the best quality, serve it as soon as it is set in about 4 hours.
 Making the pie a day ahead works very well.

 If you are interested in more dessert recipes here are a couple more to check out below.
 You can bookmark them and try them later or pin them on Pinterest.
 Enjoy!

-Try this classic Spanish style custard: coconut flan has a lovely flavor of coconut and cinnamon.
+Try this classic Spanish-style custard: coconut flan has a lovely flavor of coconut and cinnamon.

 Pistachio rosewater cookies are a Middle Eastern style shortbread cookie with just a hint of rosewater.